Cashmere Skate Park

 local residents wanted to support keeping the park open.

-the City Council voted unanimously to close the park on
+The City Council voted unanimously to close the park on

 July 15.
 The council decided that it would remain closed